agriyakhetarpal/hugo-python-distributions/README.md

 - You want to use Hugo in a Python-based project, such as a static site generator that uses Hugo as a backend?
 - You want to test a new version of Hugo without having to install it globally on your system or affecting your existing Hugo installation
 - Python wheels allow for incredibly fast installation, in comparison to using other methods of installing Hugo such as system package managers
-- Easier updates to the latest version of Hugo through the use of the `pip install --upgrade hugo-python` command, and automatic updates if you use a package manager such as [Poetry](https://python-poetry.org/) or [PDM](https://pdm.fming.dev/) to manage your Python dependencies or a tool such as [pipx](https://pipxproject.github.io/pipx/) to manage your command-line tools
+- Easier updates to the latest version of Hugo through the use of the `pip install --upgrade python-hugo` command, and automatic updates if you use a package manager such as [Poetry](https://python-poetry.org/) or [PDM](https://pdm.fming.dev/) to manage your Python dependencies or a tool such as [pipx](https://pipxproject.github.io/pipx/) to manage your command-line tools
 - ...and so on

 #### (Known) limitations